MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 #ms.custom: ""
 ---

-# Evaluate the load balancing capacity of your configuration to operationalize
+# Evaluate the load balancing capacity of your configuration

 **Applies to: Machine Learning Server, Microsoft R Server 9.x**